reymoldspeteros-png/Laboratory-Work-2-A-Plant-Species-Image-Classification/README.md

 ### 5. If you were to improve your model, what specific changes would you make and why?
 I would increase the **dataset size** and include images of fruits in various stages of ripeness.
 I would also add a "Neutral" or "Unknown" class to prevent the model from forced-classifying objects that are not fruits at all.
 This would make the model more robust for real-world use.

-# D. The shareable Link
+# F. The shareable Link
 https://drive.google.com/file/d/1CagFXrK94PKHfHy2eE3pQZmQMBfQzrVL/view?usp=sharing